andrewnordlund/atag/README.md

 ## Structure

-The structure of the JSON file closely mirrors the WCAG Standard itself:
+The structure of the JSON file closely mirrors the ATAG Standard itself:

-* There are 2 Parts of WCAG
+* There are 2 Parts of ATAG
-* Each Part has Principles of WCAG
+* Each Part has Principles of ATAG
 * Each Principle has Guidelines
 * Each Guideline has Success Criteria